maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - Deep Q-Learning from Demonstrations (DQfD)
 - This is an alg for imitation learning when you have demonstration data by some expert policy but not the expert policy itself (unlike in IRL and GAIL which does have an expert policy to generate trajectories)
-- Pre-train on demonstration data aka expert policy/agent trajectories
+- Pre-train on demonstration data i.e. expert policy/agent trajectories
 - You have 4 losses: Supervised, Q-Learning 1 step, Q-Learning n-step and L2 Reg used in the pre-training on the expert trajectories/data
 - Minibatch training is done both in the pre-training and normal training but the losses from above are also used in normal training
     - the whole alg is DQN which is how you pick the actions, and this is why exp replay is used (it's just the loss function           (the 4 losses added) that is the substitute for normal MSE)

 ### [Generalizing Skills with Semi-Supervised Reiforcement Learning](https://arxiv.org/pdf/1612.00429.pdf) (S3G)